adzpm/gup/README.md

-# glup
+# glone

 Command-line utility for cloning all accessible GitLab repositories.

 ## Description

-`glup` connects to a GitLab instance via API, retrieves all accessible projects, and clones them to a local directory.
+`glone` connects to a GitLab instance via API, retrieves all accessible projects, and clones them to a local directory.

 The tool preserves the original directory structure from GitLab (e.g., `backend/tests/auth` is cloned to `target-dir/backend/tests/auth`).